-- Pollution is one of the triple planetary crises, together with climate change and biodiversity loss.
-It is a global driver of biodiversity loss1 and contributes to climate change2, and is, in turn, exacerbated by ecosystem degradation and climate change.
-These interlinkages hinder the realisation of the Sustainable Development Goals (SDGs), particularly those related to poverty, food insecurity3 and hunger, health, inequality, peace, and justice. - 2.
-The United Nations (UN) General Assembly Resolution 76/3004 recognizes that environmental damage interferes with the right to a clean, sustainable environment and has negative implications for various human rights, such as food, water, health, and an adequate standard of living.5 - 3.
-For the purposes of this Common Approach, pollution is understood as the presence or introduction into the environment of substances or energy that cause adverse effects on human health, the environment or living organisms; or that exceed the quality or quantity criteria established for certain environmental media.6 - 4.
+- 1. Pollution is one of the triple planetary crises, together with climate change and biodiversity loss.
+It is a global driver of biodiversity loss and contributes to climate change, and is, in turn, exacerbated by ecosystem degradation and climate change.
+These interlinkages hinder the realisation of the Sustainable Development Goals (SDGs), particularly those related to poverty, food insecurity and hunger, health, inequality, peace, and justice. - 2.
+The United Nations (UN) General Assembly Resolution 76/300 recognizes that environmental damage interferes with the right to a clean, sustainable environment and has negative implications for various human rights, such as food, water, health, and an adequate standard of living. - 3.
+For the purposes of this Common Approach, pollution is understood as the presence or introduction into the environment of substances or energy that cause adverse effects on human health, the environment or living organisms; or that exceed the quality or quantity criteria established for certain environmental media. - 4.
 Some forms of pollution, such as air pollution, water contamination, industrial waste, and noise pollution are more noticeable.
 However, other types, such as pesticides contamination in food production or endocrine-disrupting chemicals in personal care products, are less apparent.
-The range of solutions to these pollution problems is as diverse as their origins.7
+The range of solutions to these pollution problems is as diverse as their origins. - 5.
+All economic sectors including agrifood systems, extractives/mining sector, transport, building and construction can cause pollution through unsustainable practices and technologies.
+Pollution could also be caused by a range of natural phenomena, including volcanic eruptions, earthquakes, wildfires, sand dust storms, and algal blooms.